Buckminster Fuller won an award from the American Architectural Society for inventing the strongest structure known to man. — Pacific Domes Inc.

-As schools prepare to reopen with new social distancing guidelines, it makes sense to take advantage of one of the safest learning environments ‒ the outdoors.
-Educators facing logistic challenges in following their school district’s roadmaps are seriously considering outdoor classrooms as a viable option.
+As schools begin to reopen with new social distancing guidelines, it makes sense to take advantage of one of the safest learning environments ‒ the outdoors.
+Educators facing logistic challenges in following school district roadmaps are seriously considering outdoor classrooms as a viable option.

 Benefits of Expanding Education to the Outdoors